 Discussion was held on the matter and in light of the present situation, the Commission decided to grant a Conditional Use Permit for Concept in order to give Mr. Ballard the necessary time needed to meet with Francis Duzenack concerning this problem and formulate plans for the fencing.

 Mr. Piccolo asked that the following problems be addressed before returning for Preliminary and Final Approval:

 There were no further questions or concerns and Gary Lyon made a motion to grant a Conditional Use Permit for Concept for Steve's Western Transmission - Fenced Yard, with amendments and concerns as stated above.
 Joe Piccolo seconded and the motion carried.

 Nothing to report at this time.

-There was no further business and the meeting adjourned at 7:35 P.M.
+There was no further business and the meeting was adjourned at 6:35 P.M.